curiouselectric/SensorInterfaceFirmware/README.md

 The unit will also send "aaI0WVOK=NW" + CRC +"#" to report back which direction the unit is now being trained.

-When it ends this data is stored within the unit and the direction 'bands' are recaluclated.
+When it ends this data is stored within the unit and the direction 'bands' are recalculated.

-# Overview of Connections

-To Do - Update with new PCB version wiring diagram
+## 'DC' RS485 DC Power Sensor

+There are no extra commands.

+Voltage, Current, Power and cumulative Energy are monitored.